-“Dryness in large intestine” is caused by the overconsumption of “dry” foods.
+“Dryness in Large Intestine” is caused by the over-consumption of “dry” foods.
 Such foods are broiled and baked foods.
-Another cause for “dryness in the large intestine” is blood and/or yin deficiency.
+Another cause for “dryness in the Large Intestine” is blood and/or yin deficiency.
 On how the concept "Yin" is incorporated in human physiology please read about Yin and Yang in Chinese medicine below.
-If you are already familiar with this concept skip the Italic font.

-Since Yang in nature represents activity it logically represents function in human physiology.
-Since Yin in nature represents stillness it represents structure.
-Thus Yin represents the material aspect of the human body – bone, marrow, flesh, blood and body fluids, while Yang is the force that makes all this matter come to live.
+Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
+Since Yin in nature represents stillness it translates into the material aspect of the human body.
+In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to live.

-Overall yin and/or blood deficiency means that the body’s substance and body fluids are diminished.
-This may affect the large intestine, resulting in “large intestine dryness”.
+Overall Yin and/or blood deficiency means that the body’s substance and body fluids are diminished.
+This may affect the Large Intestine, manifesting in Large Intestine dryness.

-Living for a prolonged period of time in hot and/or dry environment may also lead to “heat and dryness in the large intestine”.
+Living for a prolonged period of time in hot and/or dry environment can also lead to “heat and dryness in the Large Intestine”.

-In the case of “heat in large intestine” there will be constipation with dry stools as the heat has dried out the fluids needed to nourish the intestine.
-The urine will be scanty and dark yellow (heat sign).
+In the case of “heat in Large Intestine” there is constipation with dry stools as the heat has dried out the fluids needed to nourish the intestine.
+The urine is scanty and dark yellow (heat sign).
 There might be a burning sensation and swelling in the anus.
 (1)

 (1) Maciocia, Giovanni (1989).
 The Foundations of Chinese Medicine.
 Nanjing: Harcourt Publishers Limited